I was talking to a man the other day. He’s injured. Not severely. He will survive. Hopefully. The wounds aren’t deep. Right now. But he is injured.

 I should be clear.
 This is not a counseling blog.
-And, this couple needs counseling.
+And this couple needs counseling.
 Even though I have a degree in counseling, this is simply a blog where I want to help people.
-Mostly that’s by addressing leadership issues, but sometimes I address the issues dealing with relationships…families…marriage…children.
-Because, those issues impact us all.
-And, our leadership.
+Mostly that’s by addressing leadership issues, but sometimes I address the issues dealing with relationships – families – marriage – children.
+Those issues impact us all – and our leadership.

-Which led me to this post…addressing the ways wives injure their husbands…without even knowing it.
+Which led me to this post – addressing the ways wives injure their husbands – without even knowing it.
 I realize this works both ways.
 As a man, I feel most prepared to address this side of the issue.
-I consulted with my wife for the companion post 7 Ways a Husband Injures His Wife…Without Even Knowing It.
+As I said, read the companion post.
+I consulted with my wife about it – 7 Ways a Husband Injures His Wife…Without Even Knowing It.

 Here are 7 ways a wife injures her husband (without even knowing it):

-Go behind him when he tries to do something at home – When you always show him how much better you can do things than he can do them, his ego is injured.
-When he fixes the bed…for example…and you follow behind him showing him the “correct way” immediately after he finishes, he is reminded he doesn’t measure up to your standards.
+Go behind him (and correct him) when he tries to do something at home – When you always show him how much better you can do things than he can do them, his ego is injured.
+When he fixes the bed – for example – and you follow behind him showing him the “correct way” immediately after he finishes, he is reminded he doesn’t measure up to your standards.

-Constantly badger him – If he doesn’t do what you want him to do…and you remind him.
+Constantly badger him – If he doesn’t do what you want him to do and you remind him.
 Again.
-And, again…it never accomplishes what you think it will.
+And again – never accomplishes what you think it will.
 In fact, it injures him with the opposite result.

-Use the “you always” phrase…excessively – Because…he “always” does… Not really, but when you accuse him that he always does…sadly, it only helps build him into a man that always will.
+Use the “you always” phrase excessively – Because – he “always” does.
+Chances are that’s not really true, but when you accuse him that he always does – sadly it only helps build him into a man that always will.

-Hold him responsible for your emotional well-being – Acting as if he’s the reason you feel bad today…and every other day you feel bad…puts undue pressure on him he doesn’t know what to do with.
-And, you don’t have to tell him.
-Subtly, just be in a bad mood towards him…without releasing him from guilt.
-He’ll take the hint…and own the responsibility.
+Hold him responsible for your emotional well-being – Acting as if he’s the reason you feel bad today – and every other day you feel bad – puts undue pressure on him and he doesn’t know what to do with it.
+And you don’t have to tell him.
+You can simply and subtly just be in a bad mood towards him – without releasing him from guilt or letting him know he’s done nothing wrong.
+He will accept the “hint” as his own responsibility.
 He will think it’s his fault even if it’s not.
-And, he caries that pain.
+And he carries the pain.

 Complain about what you don’t have or get to do – He has a desire to fix things.
 He wants to be a provider.
 Every man does.
 Some attempt to live it out and some don’t.
-But, when he’s trying, doing the best he can, yet he feels he isn’t measuring up…he’s crushed.
-When you are always commenting on what other women have…that you don’t…he carries the blame…even if you’re not intending it to be his.
+But when he’s trying, doing the best he can, yet he feels he isn’t measuring up – he’s crushed.
+When you are always commenting on what other women have or what other men have accomplished – that you don’t have and he hasn’t provided – he carries the blame even if you’re not intending it to be his.

 Don’t appreciate his efforts – Want to injure a man?
 Refuse to appreciate the things he feels he does well.
-It could be work, a hobby or a trait, but he feels part of his identity in the things he does.
-When you don’t find them as “valuable” as he does, his ego is bruised.
+It could be work, a hobby or a trait, but a man feels part of his identity in the things he does.
+When you don’t find them as “valuable” as he does his ego is bruised.